 The National Winston Churchill Library and Center, located at the George Washington University, is the stateside compliment to the original Centre and Chartwell House in England.

-The Sojourner Truth Library, originally constructed in 1969, needed to offer the expanded services and expectations of a university library in the digital age.
+Renovations and additions to the Sojourner Truth Library, originally constructed in 1969, allowed the university to offer the expanded services expected of a 21st century higher education library.

 This 45,000-SF library building serves as a safe haven for George Washington’s books and letters, and a center for education about his leadership.